 Every year City Council, the City Manager and City staff work together to develop an annual budget.
-The budget process, and the decisions that must be made on how to best lead the development of a safe, vibrant and sustainable city, are supported by the Official Community Plan and the City's Strategic Plan.
+The budget process, and the decisions that must be made on how to best lead the development of a safe, vibrant and sustainable city, are supported by the Official Community Plan, 10-year Capital Plan, 20-year Servicing Plan and Council priorities.

 The budget serves as an outline for how the monies that come into the City of Kelowna should be spent to maintain and improve the City.
 As the City is limited by the amount of resources available, the budget helps in determining which objectives have the highest priority and will produce the greatest positive impact in the community.